 This course introduces students to the purpose and value of healthcare data analytics.
 Students will study data analytical processes that enable decision making.
 Topics will include: Database management and querying, data visualization, data capture tools, data mining, data warehouses, and decision support.
 Students will analyze clinical information and data to identify trends of quality, safety, and effectiveness of healthcare.
 Students will also focus on information governance strategies in the health care field and information planning throughout a healthcare organization.
 This will include the following topics: Data formatting, data dictionary management, health information as an asset, and the value of information to drive organizational performance.
+(3 credits)

 This course meets certain CAHIIM competencies for HIM Majors.

 - HIM 115: Principles of Health Information Management

 - HIM 200: Health Information Systems